sarahciston/codingcare/posts/guide.md

 We are excited to know each other and to care for one another as people, not as a means to an end.
 We learn from each other and our skills improve because of each other, but time and again we realize that is not the only — or even the primary — reason we come together.

 As we've gathered for several years now, we have started to trust each other with the care and feeding required to take on this continual work.
 We reveal ourselves, maybe slowly at first.
 By sharing the things we make or want to make, we share what we care about, who we care for, our politics.
 We get glimpses of each others homes and families and pets.
 We see each other chew with our mouths full, see each other sweaty on arrival or frustrated trying to figure out a problem.
-We see each other evolve as our interests grow and change, influenced by each other, as we continue becoming more ourselves.
+We see each other evolve as our interests grow and change, influenced by each other, as we continue `becoming more ourselves.`

 The joy that comes from seeing each other regularly comes to match or even exceed the coding joys we've experienced together.

-[XXX]
+[XXX][add how we ]

 [xxxcut?]
 For me, seeing new community members who thought they hated code keep returning to our meetups — seeing them start referring to themselves as coders, seeing them share projects that express a distinctive critical voice — shows me the importance of this kind of community and this combination of intersectional and interdisciplinary tactics for learning.
 And I’m starting to see the impacts it can have on their views of algorithmic systems and potential alternate futures.